 A major part of the research process includes evaluating the sources of information you locate in your searches.
 In other words, this step includes searching for relevant information sources and deciding whether to keep and include those sources for your research or discard them in favor of newer, more reliable, higher quality sources.

-In fact, the Association of College & Research Libraries (ACRL) has determined this to be a crucial stage in developing information literacy skills in their Information Literacy Framework, Competency Standards for Higher Education: “The information literate student evaluates information and its sources critically and incorporates selected information into his or her knowledge base and value system.”
-You can read more about the evaluation standard and outcomes on the Standard Three page.
+In fact, the Association of College & Research Libraries (ACRL) has determined this to be a crucial stage in developing information literacy skills in their Framework for Information Literacy for Higher Education: “Learners who are developing their information literate abilities critically evaluate contributions made by others in participatory information environments.”

 While other schools, universities, and libraries may present slight variations or additions, generally it is agreed upon that the basic components of evaluation criteria include the following:

 Consider the following when evaluating a source for bias: